 Scientists predicted, observed, and proved the evolution of a Florida lizard – but they were shocked at how fast and how much they changed.
-Within fifteen to twenty generations, green anole lizard feet dramatically changed in size and in how sticky they were.
-The adaptation was necessary to protect them from brown anole lizards who ate their hatchlings.
+Within fifteen to twenty generations, green anole lizard feet dramatically changed in size and in stickiness.
+The adaptation was necessary to protect them from brown anole lizards who ate hatchlings.
 In order to be safe, babies had to be able to quickly scamper up the tree where the brown anole lizards could not climb.
 Doesn’t sound like that big of a deal?
-Consider this: the difference in size is roughly equivalent to you gaining seven inches to your height.
+Natural selection at its finest?
+Nope.
+The difference in size is roughly equivalent to you gaining seven inches to your height.
 Yikes!

 I’m sure Creationists who believe the world is only 6,000 years old will be particularly excited to learn about this new discovery.
 It certainly lends support to their perspective of evolution, if not the details.
 I enjoy lively debate over these things so I think that’s pretty cool even if I personally take a middle ground.

 However, this is a sci-fi/fantasy blog so I’ll cut to the chase: what does this mean for movie monsters designed from real creatures (or scary aquatic worms)?
 Well, if this is not the result of regulatory genes (which also allow for some cool, unprecedented movie monster ideas), it may suggest an alternate rationale for allowing creatures to evolve over relatively short periods of time.